Josef-A/sugarmate2nightscout/how_to_fix_en.md

 Make sure the new username contains only letters.
 It is best to stick to a-z.
 We know that the period sign creates problems.
 But we do not know what other signs there are problems with.

 ### Reinstall Dexcom Transmitter app
 This is how it works under Android.
 I guess it is similar for IPhone.
 When you install the Dexcom G6 app, it is linked to a Dexcom account.
 Unfortunately, there is no way to switch accounts.
 What you have to do is simply uninstall the app and reinstall it.
 In principle, it is the same procedure as changing a telephone.
-Of course, you should now log in with the new account.
+Of course, this time you should log in with the new account.
 * Write down the current Transmitter ID.
 You can find the ID if you look in settings in the G6 app.
 * Uninstall the G6 app
 * Reinstall the G6 app